Rikenunes8/feup-asso-HouseOfThings/docs/product-envisioning.md

 ### Easy Integration with Communication Systems

 We prioritize seamless integration with well-known communication systems, such as Discord.
-This integration allows users to receive notifications through this communication channel.
-This enhances user convenience and extends the functionality of the system beyond the dedicated user interface.
+This integration allows users to receive notifications through this communication channel on rule execution, if required.
+This enhances user convenience and extends the functionality of the system beyond the user interface.

 ## Quality Attributes